New Mexico State Police officer shot and killed on highway

 Jarrott, who was assisting U.S. Homeland Security Investigations on Thursday, made the traffic stop on Interstate 10 in southern Luna County between the cities of Las Cruces and Deming in New Mexico, a state police statement said.

+Tire deflation devices and other maneuvers were used to force the fleeing vehicle off the highway, and there was a final exchange of gunfire, the statement said.

-Cueva was killed and a Las Cruces police officer was shot, suffering injuries that Las Cruces police spokesman Danny Trujillo said were not life-threatening.
+Cueva was killed.
+A Las Cruces police officer was shot — injuries that Las Cruces police spokesman Danny Trujillo said were not life-threatening.

 Cueva had “violent criminal history,” including drug trafficking charges, but not in New Mexico, Thornton said.